christine-kapp/christine-kapp/README.md

 I'm Christine!

 I'm proficient in Python and am currently learning Java.

+Feel free to take a look at some of my previous work.
 <!--
 **christine-kapp/christine-kapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.